aes-erlangen/aes-erlangen.github.io/content/news/switching-zulip/index.md

  - better structure for streams with [topics](https://zulip.com/help/streams-and-topics)
  - we are still small enough to make the switch without too much hassle

 If you have any issues accessing the chat, don't hesitate to contact us.
 We will also set up a warning sign on the Slack channel for others.

-See you around!
+## Small FAQ

+> I already had an account on Slack, what do I have to do?

+Chances are high that you're account was carried over, but not your password. (because this is not possible) Head to [aes-erlangen.zulipchat.com](https://aes-erlangen.zulipchat.com) and click on **Forgot your password?**.
+Enter your Email address and wait for a reset Email.
+Then login into Zulip with the usual URL.

+> I have created my Slack account this year (2022) or haven't created one at Slack

+In that case follow the **Sign up** link at [aes-erlangen.zulipchat.com](https://aes-erlangen.zulipchat.com) at with your Email address.
+You only have to provide minimal data, and after that should be able to login into Zulip.

+> Pff I'm a bit overwhelmed with the new interface, where can I learn more?

+No worries!
+You probably have opened the webinterface of Zulip, first take the tour of Zulip on their [homepage](https://zulip.com/). (and do the actions there in our group) Then view this short video on [youtube](https://www.youtube.com/watch?v=z2ADUqHDTKE).
+You should be ready to head into the [Getting Started](https://zulip.com/help/getting-started-with-zulip) section of their help center and learn more about individual topics.

+If something is unclear, don't hesitate to contact us, see you around!